-- (3) Carrier liability under the APPR: - (a) The carrier operating a flight is liable to passengers with respect to the obligations set out in sections 7 to 22 and 24 of the APPR, or, if they are more favourable to those passengers, the obligations on the same matter that are set out in the applicable tariff. - (b) However, if one carrier carries passengers on behalf of another carrier under a commercial agreement, the carriers are jointly and severally, or solidarily, liable to those passengers with respect to the obligations set out in sections 7, 22 and 24 of the APPR, or, if they are more favourable to those passengers, the obligations on the same matter that are set out in the applicable tariff. - (C) Overriding law/severability - (1) If any provision contained or referred to in the ticket or this tariff is found to be contrary to an applicable law, government regulation, order or requirement, which cannot be waived by agreement of the parties, such provision, to the extent that it is invalid, shall be severed from the ticket or tariff and the remaining provisions shall continue to be in full force and effect. - (D) Gratuitous carriage - (1) With respect to gratuitous carriage, the Carrier reserves the right to exclude the application of all or any part of this tariff. - (E) Passenger recourse - (1) Any compensation offered to passengers is found in this tariff and is subject to applicable government regulations. - (2) In the case of dispute with Canadian North, passengers should, as the first recourse, try to resolve any problem by dealing directly with the carrier.
-If the passenger has attempted to resolve a complaint with the carrier and is still not satisfied, the passenger may take the matter to either the Canadian Transportation Agency or the appropriate court, as the passenger prefers. - (F) Modification and waiver - (1) No agent, servant or representative of the carrier has the authority to alter, modify, or waive any provisions of this tariff. - (G) Self identification - large or small carrier - (1) APPR
+- c) Carrier liability under the APPR: - The carrier operating a flight is liable to passengers with respect to the obligations set out in sections 7 to 22 and 24 of the APPR, or, if they are more favourable to those passengers, the obligations on the same matter that are set out in the applicable tariff. - 2.
+However, if one carrier carries passengers on behalf of another carrier under a commercial agreement, the carriers are jointly and severally, or solidarily, liable to those passengers with respect to the obligations set out in sections 7, 22 and 24 of the APPR, or, if they are more favourable to those passengers, the obligations on the same matter that are set out in the applicable tariff. - 3) Overriding law/severability - a) If any provision contained or referred to in the ticket or this tariff is found to be contrary to an applicable law, government regulation, order or requirement, which cannot be waived by agreement of the parties, such provision, to the extent that it is invalid, shall be severed from the ticket or tariff and the remaining provisions shall continue to be in full force and effect. - 4) Gratuitous carriage - a) With respect to gratuitous carriage, the Carrier reserves the right to exclude the application of all or any part of this tariff. - 5) Passenger recourse - a) Any compensation offered to passengers is found in this tariff and is subject to applicable government regulations. - b) In the case of dispute with Canadian North, passengers should, as the first recourse, try to resolve any problem by dealing directly with the carrier.
+If the passenger has attempted to resolve a complaint with the carrier and is still not satisfied, the passenger may take the matter to either the Canadian Transportation Agency or the appropriate court, as the passenger prefers. - 6) Modification and waiver - a) No agent, servant or representative of the carrier has the authority to alter, modify, or waive any provisions of this tariff. - 7) Self identification large or small carrier - a) APPR